pestrela/music/traktor/README.md

 ## What documentation comes with your mappings?

-My zip files have a lot of documentation besides the TSI file.
-IMO it has no comparision to the typical mappings avalaible on https://maps.djtechtools.com/ or https://www.traktorbible.com/freaks/default.aspx.
+My zip files have **a lot** of documentation besides the TSI file.\
+IMO it has no comparision to the typical mappings available on https://maps.djtechtools.com/ or https://www.traktorbible.com/freaks/default.aspx.

 Included is:
 * Quick reference (pictures only): [example](ddj_1000_traktor_mapping/DDJ-1000%20v6.5.1%20TP3%20-%20Quick%20overview.pdf)